 However, if a BYOD culture has entered your business, it can present challenges.
 Who’s responsible for the security of information stored on tablet computers owned by employees?
 What happens if a tablet containing sensitive business data is misplaced or stolen?

 These are questions you can handle via discussions with your staff and by having a clear mobile device security policy.

-When people bring their own tablet in to work, it’s because they see opportunities to be more productive using their own equipment rather than what’s available to them in the office.
+When people bring their own tablets to the office, it’s usually because they see opportunities to become more productive by using their own equipment rather than what has been made available to them by the business.